 This makes it immediately interesting.
 Here is our list of extreme sports drones.
 These are purposely a little more rugged than their counterparts.

 Lenses are what capture the moment.
-Every lens has a different focal length, a different aperture and even distortion.
+Every lens has different focal lengths, different apertures, and even distortions.

-Your four options are wide angle or telephoto, prime lens or zoom.
+Your five options are wide angle, standard or telephoto, prime lens or zoom lens.
 A wide angle lens will capture the subject alongside the environment.

 Read here for all the information on choosing the right lens(es) for you and your adventure photography.

-Depending on the kinds of adventures you will be chasing and photographing, your gear might change dramatically.
+Your gear could change dramatically.
+It will depend on the kinds of adventures you will be chasing and photographing.